valentinvogt/npde-summary/src/chapters/11.typ

 // TODO Elaborate

-The following kind of condition appears over and over in numerical integration and gives an upper bound for the timestep size $tau$: If this upper bound is respected, the numerical solution is stable.
+The following kind of condition appears over and over in numerical integration and gives an upper bound for the time-step size $tau$: If this upper bound is respected, the numerical solution is stable.
 #definition(
   number: "11.4.2.11", [Courant--Friedrichs--Lewy (CFL) condition],